Trump supporters declare pride in president, slam opponents

 Trump supporters turned out Saturday in Phoenix.
 Media outlets reported that several hundred people participated in the Phoenix event held on a lawn at the State Capitol.

-In Texas, Austin police say about 300 people have rallied in support of Trump in a gathering outside the Capitol during rain.
-One of the organizers, Jennifer Drabbant of Austin, said there have been so many protests against Trump that she and others wanted to show there are people who support him.
+In Texas, Austin police say about 300 people rallied in support of Trump in a gathering outside the Capitol during rain.
+Organizer Jennifer Drabbant said there have been so many protests against Trump that she and others wanted to show there are people who support him.

 Scores of people have rallied in Virginia Beach, Virginia, in a show of support for Trump.
-The Virginian-Pilot reports around 200 Trump backers showed up Saturday for the event at Mount Trashmore Park.
+The Virginian-Pilot reports around 200 Trump backers showed up Saturday for the event at a park.
 Some held American flags and others wore “Make America Great Again” hats and Trump T-shirts.

 In Lansing, Michigan, about 200 Trump supporters rallied on one side of the state Capitol while 100 critics gathered on another side.